Police Review Panel

 Jonathan M. Smith was appointed executive director of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs on July 1, 2016.
 The committee has an extensive docket of individual and class action litigation that address racial and economic injustice in the criminal legal system, education, employment, housing and public accommodations.
 Committee staff also work on policy, regulatory and legislative initiatives to strengthen civil rights protections.

 Smith served as chief of the Special Litigation Section of the Civil Rights Division of the U.S. Department of Justice from 2010-2015.
-During his tenure, the section was responsible for 18 pattern or practice investigations of civil rights violations by law enforcement, including the civil investigation of the Ferguson, Mo., Police Department in the wake of the Michael Brown shooting and the investigation of gender bias in the handling of sexual assaults by the University of Montana, the Missoula, Mont., Police Department and the Missoula, Mont., County Attorney.
+During his tenure, the section was responsible for 18 pattern-or-practice investigations of civil rights violations by law enforcement, including the civil investigation of the Ferguson, Missouri, Police Department in the wake of the Michael Brown shooting and the investigation of gender bias in the handling of sexual assaults by the University of Montana, the Missoula, Montana, Police Department and the Missoula, Montana, County Attorney.

 Smith has an extensive career in civil legal services before his government services.
 He was the executive director of the Legal Aid Society of the District of Columbia, the Public Justice Center in Baltimore and the D.C.
 Prisoners’ Legal Services Project.
-In each of these positions, in addition to providing program leadership, he has handled individual, class action and impact litigation, engaged in legislative advocacy and in institutional reform efforts.
 He started his career as an associate to Virginia civil rights lawyer Victor Glasberg.

 Marcia K. Thompson has practiced law, been a professor and a law enforcement practitioner with more than 20 years’ experience working in the field.
 She is currently vice president at Hillard Heintze in the law enforcement consulting division, providing oversight, management and technical assistance on various law enforcement assessments, trainings and reviews.